Menu

 The pastor presides over and guides final decisions and their implementation.
 Formal guidelines for how the council functions are available upon request.

-April 9, 2026 Meeting Minutes
+June 4, 2026 Meeting Minutes

-Absent: Chrissy Blank (Faith Formation Director)
+Absent: Chrissy Blank (Faith Formation Director), Raymond McGoldrick (Trustee), Austin Partridge,

 1. Ministry Annual Reports